sanjukuruvilla/TF_VPC/README.md

 ## About

-This configuration will create a VPC with two subnets (one public and one private) in different availability zones within the N. Virginia region.
-It will also launch EC2 instances in each subnet with the specified AMI, instance type, and user data.
-Adjust the default values in values.tfvars as needed for your specific requirements.
+This configuration will create a **VPC with two subnets (one public and one private)** in **different availability zones within the N. Virginia region**.
+It will **also launch EC2 instances in each subnet** with the specified AMI, instance type, and user data.
+Adjust the default values in **values.tfvars** as needed for your specific requirements.

 It provides a flexible and scalable infrastructure setup that can be easily customized to suit various deployment requirements.